Cramming for your Mod 1 or Mod 2 test? Alex from BikeMatters has written up his experience of going from CBT rider, to full bike Cat A licence holder!

 We've also got the Mod 1 video that you can watch as well - it goes in to detail about each manoeuvre, and what tips helped me out the most.

-Note that Theory was passed in anticipation before any of this – needs to be done at minimum a few days before mod 1.
+Note that the Motorcycle Theory Test was passed in anticipation before any of this – needs to be done at minimum a few days before mod 1.

 Day 1 of training (of 5) - Post CBT refresher, full bike motorcycle training, and first impressions of the Honda CB650F